 - Straighten up and put your left hand on top of their head.

 - With your right, dribble the ball behind your back to receive the ball in your right again.

 - With your defender close, fake the ball over their head so that you are holding it behind their neck.

 - Throw it straight up in the air and run a few paces to one side.
 The defender will follow you.

 - Return to your original spot to retrieve the ball.

 - Dribble the ball between your legs to your right hand.

-- Catch the ball and continue as desired.
+- Take the ball out from under your leg and continue as desired.

 - Dribble through your legs from back to front, from your left hand to your right.

 - Cuff the ball in your right hand and fake across your body in the motion of an underarm pass.